PatniNayansh/klein-b-control/README.md

 # KLEIN-B — control system

-KLEIN-B is a solar-powered autonomous boat for cleaning lakes that have gone eutrophic (too much nitrogen runoff, algal blooms, fish kills, the whole deal).
-The full project combines mechanical surface skimming with biological remediation — Azolla planting to lock up nutrients, Daphnia release to eat the algae.
+KLEIN-B is a solar-powered autonomous boat for cleaning lakes that have gone eutrophic — too much nitrogen runoff, algal blooms, fish kills, the whole deal.
+The full project combines mechanical surface skimming with biological remediation: Azolla planting to lock up nutrients, Daphnia release to eat the algae.

-This repo is the **brain** — the Python package that turns sensor data into thruster commands.
-No GUI, no simulator, no fake sensor data.
-The hardware drivers plug in where the sensor ABCs are.
+This repo is the brain.
+It's the Python package that turns sensor data into thruster commands.
+No GUI, no simulator, no mock sensor data — hardware drivers plug into the sensor ABCs.

 ## How it fits together